CTI-Tim/Masters2021-MCP-101/README.md

  Connect() and Disconnect() methods allow the programmer to have control over the connection.
 Limited status information is available as well as limited errors as to why a connection failed or disconnected.

-The Class is more of an example on how to use the TCP Client method and leveraging a thread to make the code non blocking.
-The programmer is encouraged to expand its capabilities and add in the proper error checking to make it more robust.
+The TCPHelper Class is  an example on how to use the TCP Client method and leveraging a thread to make the code non blocking.
+The programmer is encouraged to expand its capabilities and add in the proper error checking to make it more robust and ready for production code use.
+This is provided as a learning tool.

 #### **LogFileWriter**

 This class will write time and date stamped  lines that end in [0D][0A] to a file specified by the programmer.
 A Property for the path and properties to return the program path as well as the user folder path are included with a single method that will open, write, and close the file.
 It also creates the file if it does not exist.

-This is a simplified example method provided as a starting point for the programmer to expand.
+This is also a simplified example class provided as a starting point for the programmer to expand.
 You are encouraged to expand and add in more error checking and safety features to ensure operation across platforms.

 #### **VirtualConsole**

-This is the Virtual Console class that was provided in Masters 2019 with minor changes.
-It allows the user of a console for debugging and custom commands for a Crestron Virtual Control server room program.
+This is the Virtual Console class that was provided as a starting framework for students to expand and complete on their own at the Masters 2019 event with minor changes.
+It allows the user to leverage a minimal console for debugging and custom commands for a Crestron Virtual Control server room program.
 NOTE: You MUST open the port used on the host operating system.
 Failure to open the port in the OS firewall on Virtual Control will cause communication to not function.

 There is no authentication, and it is a wide open telnet style connection.
 There is no security at all programmed into this class.
 It is recommended to the user to add such features or upgrade it to use AES encryption if security is needed.
+But, There is no access to any of the Processors Console commands. only any console commands that the programmer added to VirtualConsole for use inside the program.

-This class will function on a 4 series processor if the programmer wanted a limited access console without authentication.
+This class will function on a 4 series processor if the programmer wanted a limited access console without authentication for the technicians to use for setting parameters or enabling features.
+This use case is completely up to the programmer.